v2tien/react-native-classon-example/README.md

 | children (required)     | Is a child component wrapped by Connection.
 It is [ClassonPlayer](#--classonplayer) | JSX.Element  |

 #### - ClassonPlayer
+The component displays the status interface waiting for data processing and lesson display.

 | Name                  |               Description                                       | Type         |
 |-----------------------|-----------------------------------------------------------------|--------------|